ramitklit/ts-ex/README.md

 it is a reactjs v18 vite template and express typescript backend template with clean code and file structure generator.

--   [Vite](https://vitejs.dev/) use HMR it's super fast than usual when create create react app.
+-   [Vite](https://vitejs.dev/) use HMR it's super fast than usual when create react app.
 -   try it you'll like it🤪

 ### Note